ITRS-Group/cordial/gdna/INSTALL.md

 # GDNA Installation

+>[!WARNING]
+> The docker installation will not work at this time, for the cordial v1.26.0-beta releases.
+This will be addressed before the final release.

 The most straight-forward way to get GDNA up and running is using docker.
 We recommend using docker to get up and running in minutes, as well as making future updates easier.
 If docker is not available in your environment you can also run GDNA as a stand-alone process.
 Both of these methods are described below.

 > [!NOTE]